-When appropriate, patients should be informed in advance that they may experience temporary loss of sensation and motor activity in the anesthetized part of the body following proper administration of lumbai epidural anesthesia.
-Also, when appropriate the physician should discuss other information including adverse reactions in the Naropin package insert.
+When appropriate, patients should be informed in advance that they may experience temporary loss of sensation and motor activity in the anesthetized part of the body following proper administration of lumbar epidural anesthesia.
+Also when appropriate, the physician should discuss other information including adverse reactions in the Naropin package insert

-Drug Interactions

-Specific trials studying the interaction between ropivacaine and class III antiarrhythmic drugs eg, amiodarone) have not been performed but caution is advised (see WARNINGS).
+Drug Interactions Specific trials studying the interaction between repivacaine and class III antiarrhythmic drugs (eg, amiodarone) have not beer performed, but caution is advised (see WARNINGS).

-Naropin should be used with caution in patients receiving other local anesthetics of agents structurally related to amide-type local anesthetics, since the toxic effects of these drugs are additive.
-Cytochrome P4501A2 is involved in the formation of 3-hydroxy ropivacaine, the major metabolite, In vivo, the plasma clearance of ropivacaine was reduced by 70% during coadministration of fluvoxamine (25 mg bid for 2 days), a selective and potent CYP1A2 inhibitor.
-Thus strong inhibitors of cytochrome P4501A2, such as fluvoxamine given concomitantly during administration of Naropin, can interact with Naropin leading to increased ropivacaine plasma levels.
+Naropin should be used with caution in patients receiving other local anesthetics or agents structurally related to amide type local anesthetics, since the toxic effects of these drugs are additive.
+Cytochrome P4501A2 is involved in the formation of 3-hydroxy ropiyacaine, the major metabolite, In vivo, the plasma clearance of ropivacaine was reduced by 70% during coadmin istration of fluvoxamine (25 mg bid for 2 days), a selective and potent CYP1A2 inhibitor.
+Thus strong inhibitors of cytochrome P4501A2, such as fluvoxamine, given concomitantly during administration of Naropin, can interact with Naropin leading to increased ropivacaine plasma levels.
 Caution should be exercised when CYP1A2 inhibitors are coadministered.
-Possible interactions with drugs known to be metabolized by CYP1A2 via competitive inhibition such as theophylline and iminramine may also occur.
-Coadministration of a selective and potent inhibitor of CYP3A4, ketoconazole (100 mg bid for 2 days with ropivacaine infusion administered 1 hour after ketoconazole) caused a 15% reduction in in vivo plasma clearance of ropivacaine.
+Possible interactions with drugs known to be metabolized by CYP1A2 via competitive inhibition such as theophylline and imipramine may also occur.
+Coadministration of a selective and potent inhibitor of CYP3A4, ketoconazole (100 mg bid for 2 days with ropiva caine infusion administered 1 hour after ketoconazole) cause a 15% reduction in in vivo plasma clearance of ropivacaine.

-Carcinogenesis, Mutagenesis, Impairment of Fertility

-Long-term studies in animals of most local anesthetics, including ropivacaine, to evaluate the carcinogenic potential have not been conducted.
+Carcinogenesis, Mutagenesis, Impairment of Fertility Long-term studies in animals of most local anesthetics, include ing ropivacaine, to evaluate the carcinogenic potential have not been conducted.
 Weak mutagenic activity was seen in the mouse lymphoma test.
-Mutagenicity was not noted in the other assays, demonstrating that the weak signs of in vitro activity in the mouse lymphoma test were not manifest under diverse in vivo conditions

-Studies performed with ropivacaine in rats did not demonstrate an effect on fertility or general reproductive performance over 2 generations.
+Mutagenicity was not noted in the other assays, demonstrating that the weak signs of in vitro activity in the mouse lymphoma test were not manifest under diverse in vivo conditions Studies performed with ropivacaine in rats did not demon strate an effect on fertility or general reproductive performance over 2 generations.

-Pregnancy Category B Reproduction toxicity studies have been performed in pregnant New Zealand white rabbits and Sprague-Dawley rats.
-During gestation days 6 to 18, rabbits received 1.3, 4.2. or 13 mg/kg/day subcutaneously.
-In rats, subcutaneous doses of 5.3, 11 and 26 mg/kg/ day were administered during gestation days 6 to 15.
+Pregnancy Category B

+Reproduction toxicity studies have been performed in pred nant New Zealand white rabbits and Sprague-Dawley rats During gestation days 6 to 18, rabbits received 1.3, 4.2, o 13 mg/kg/day subcutaneously.
+In rats, subcutaneous doses o 5.3, 11 and 26 mg/kg/day were administered during gestation days 6 to 15.
 No teratogenic effects were observed in rats and rabbits at the highest doses tested.
-The highest doses of 13 mg/kg/day (rabbits) and 26 mg/kg/day (rats) are approximately 1/3 of the maximum recommended human dose (epidural, 770 mg/24 hours) based on a mg/m2 basis.
-In 2 prenatal and postnatal studies, the female rats were dosed daily from day 15 of gestation to day 20 postpartum.
+The highest doses o 13 mg/kg/day (rabbits) and 26 mg/kg/day (rats) are approximately 1/3 of the maximum recommended human dose (epidural 770 mg/24 hours) based on a mg/m basis.
+In 2 prenatal and postnatal studies, the female rats were dosed daily from day 1 of gestation to day 20 postpartum.
 The doses were 5.3, 11 and 26 mg/kg/day subcutaneously.
-There were no treatment-related effects on late fetal development, parturition. lactation, neonatal viability, or growth of the
+There were no treatment-related effects on late fetal development, parturition, lactation, neonata viability, or growth of the offspring.

 In another study with rats, the males were dosed daily for 9 weeks before mating and during mating.
 The females were dosed daily for 2 weeks before mating and then during the mating, pregnancy, and lactation, up to day 42 post coitus.
-At 23 mg/kg/day, an increased loss of pups was observed during the first 3 days postpartum.
-The effect was considered secondary to impaired maternal care due to maternal toxicity.
+A 23 mg/kg/day, an increased loss of pups was observed during the first 3 days postpartum.
+The effect was considered second ary to impaired maternal care due to maternal toxicity.

-There are no adequate or well-controlled studies in pregnant women of the effects of Naropin on the developing fetus.
-Naropin should only be used during pregnancy if the benefits outweigh the risk.
+There are no adequate or well-controlled studies in pregnant women of the effects of Naropin on the developing fetus Naropin should only be used during pregnancy if the benefits outweigh the risk.